JamesKane/JamesKane.github.io/_posts/2025-04-17-One-Path-Closes.md

 tree using consent from the users.

 And so this gives a high-level sketch of what my thoughts on the direction citizen science needs to head to truly leverage direct-2-consumer testing.
-Any future system must democratize the compute, hosting and time costs especially as technologies with PacBio HiFi where sequencing libraries measure around 0.5TB for a single individual.
+Any future system must democratize the compute, hosting and time costs especially with PacBio HiFi where sequencing libraries measure around 0.5TB for a single individual.
 Over the next few months I plan to detail more specific design here.
 Then when it comes time to start coding set up a new public code repository on GitHub for any who might be interested in collaborating.